 One of the most significant reasons why Samsung remained no. 1 smartphone brand in 2016 is, its continuous capability of innovation.
 Samsung introduced its virtual reality glass Samsung Gear VR in November 27, 2015 which gained popularity after the release of Galaxy S7 and S7 edge in March 2016.
 This top-notch innovation turned many iPhone users to Samsung users.
 After all, how many people will change their smartphone if they get a 6 GB RAM instead of 4 GB?
 Certainly, I won’t count myself as one of them.

-To continue with the growing number of sales, Samsung is bringing the all new Galaxy S8 in April 21, 2017.
-So, what are they going to introduce to their fans to surprise and convince them to consume a new device and reach even bigger audience?
+To continue with the growing number of sales, Samsung is bringing the all-new Galaxy S8 in April 21, 2017.
+So, what are they going to introduce to their fans to surprise and convince them to consume a new device and reach an even bigger audience?
 So far we know that there will be two major adds in Galaxy S8.

 These are the two main innovations in Samsung Galaxy S8.
 There are performance update, camera update etc. which will make it more efficient and offer more quality.
 They have also added 3D touch display feature like Apple did last year with iPhone.